 Hazardous Chemical Exposure

-Mining workers in particular are at risk for prolonged exposure to fumes and various chemicals that can cause serious health problems.
+Mining workers, in particular, are at risk for prolonged exposure to fumes and various chemicals that can cause serious health problems, this is why spill kits, from companies like Storemasta, are needed to help get anything and everything cleaned up quickly in case of a spill.
 While many companies have improved their processes since the use of, for example, construction with asbestos, the industry is by no means perfect and some workers are exposed daily to compounds that may cause cancer.
+This kind of exposure can sometimes occur in science labs and testing labs too.
+Labs should utilize as many chemical storage cabinets as possible and store harmful chemicals carefully to avoid injury.
+Those using harsh chemicals should wear PPE at all times.

 Trauma and Back Injuries